jeremedia/literate-computing-book/chapters/01-illiterate-computer.md

 This is not a limitation of computing power.
 A modern smartphone has more processing capacity than the supercomputers that sent humans to the moon.
 The limitation is one of interface design: computers are designed to respond to precisely specified inputs, not to understand what you're trying to accomplish.

 Consider what happens when you want to check if your network is healthy.
-With a MikroTik router, you might:
+With a MikroTik RB5009 router (RouterOS 7.20.4), you might:

 1. Open a web browser
 2. Navigate to the router's IP address